< All Posts

 Collaborative procurement works well for categories where the product or service is sufficiently standardised: office supplies, laboratory consumables, energy, telecommunications, and certain IT categories.
 It works less well for categories that are highly specific to an individual university's requirements, such as specialist research equipment or bespoke professional services.

 For individual universities, the question is how to complement collaborative arrangements with their own strategic procurement capability.
-The sector-wide arrangements capture the low-hanging fruit.
-The deeper savings, the ones that come from category strategy, supplier negotiation, contract management, and demand management, require the university to invest in its own procurement function.
+The sector-wide arrangements capture the more accessible savings.
+The deeper savings, those that come from category strategy, supplier negotiation, contract management, and demand management, require the university to invest in its own procurement function.

-For a university that wants to move from basic procurement compliance to strategic procurement, the pathway is well established.
+For a university moving from basic procurement compliance to strategic procurement, the pathway is well established.

 Build category strategies.
 For each priority category, develop a procurement strategy: what does the supply market look like, what is the university's current commercial position, what is achievable, and what is the recommended approach to market?
 This might involve a competitive tender, a contract renegotiation, a supplier consolidation, or a demand management initiative, depending on the category.

 Implement contract management.
 The savings identified through procurement need to be protected over the life of the contract through active contract management: compliance monitoring, performance reviews, price adjustment governance, and structured renewal or retender processes.
-Without contract management, procurement savings erode within two to three years.
+Without contract management, procurement savings erode over time.

 Build internal capability.
 Sustainable procurement improvement requires internal capability.
 This does not mean building a large procurement team.
 It means investing in a small number of capable people with the skills and authority to manage the university's highest-value spend categories strategically.